Julian Assange: Campaigner or attention-seeker?

 But, later that year, he was detained in the UK after Sweden issued an international arrest warrant over allegations of sexual assault.

-Swedish authorities said they wanted to question him over claims that he raped one woman and sexually molested and coerced another in August that year, while on a visit to Stockholm to give a lecture.
+Swedish authorities wanted to question him over claims that he raped one woman and sexually molested and coerced another in August 2010, while on a visit to Stockholm to give a lecture.
 He says both encounters were entirely consensual.

-Julian Assange has been reluctant to talk about his background, but media interest since the emergence of Wikileaks has given some insight into his influences.
+Mr Assange has been generally reluctant to talk about his background, but media interest since the emergence of Wikileaks has thrown up some insight into his influences.

-He was born in Townsville, in the Australian state of Queensland, in 1971 and led a nomadic childhood while his parents ran a touring theatre.
+He was born in Townsville, in the Australian state of Queensland, in 1971 and led a rootless childhood while his parents ran a touring theatre.

 He became a father at 18, and custody battles soon followed.